matatirosolutions/CorleyMaintenanceBundle/README.md

 ## Configure your web server

-If you use Apache2 you have to add few lines to your `.htaccess`, in case of nginx just add dedicated lines to web app configuration.
+If you use Apache2 you have to add a few lines to your `.htaccess`, for nginx just add dedicated lines to web app configuration.
 Make sure that those lines precede any other rewrite rule.
 The `mod_rewrite` module in Apache2 has to be installed and enabled.

-In order to obtain your configuration options just use the console
+In order to obtain your configuration options use the console

 ### Apache2